zhan-huang/text-annotator/README.md

 # text-annotator
 ## News
 We released a new version of text-annotator: [text-annotator-v2](https://www.npmjs.com/package/text-annotator-v2), with some improvements and breaking changes.
-We will still maintain this library here and will still use it in our product.
+We will still maintain this library here and it still works in our product stably.
 But you are welcome to try text-annotator-v2 which is supposed to be [more robust and lightweight](https://www.npmjs.com/package/text-annotator-v2#comparing-text-annotator-v2-and-text-annotator).

 ## Introduction
 text-annotator is a JavaScript library for annotating plain text in the HTML.<br />